A GLOSSARY OF EQUIPMENT

 bungs (#2,3) to fit wine bottles for topping fermentations, plus many other sizes..

-Buon Vino (Intermediate) bungs have a longer taper and will fit more sizes.They can be also be called
+Buon Vino (Intermediate) bungs have a longer taper and will fit more sizes.They may also be called

 Brushes for wine bottles or carboys are a must have, not